• Skip to primary navigation

 I have a large family.
 Can I double this recipe?

-Yes this is a very easy recipe to scale up to cater for more people.
+Yes, this is an easy recipe to scale up to cater for more people.

 You should allow 150g (about 5oz) of monkfish per person, and enough slices of ham to roll around each fillet.